CharMitch/vue2-practice/README.md

 ### Kata #7: Consume an external API

 Sadly, there's an empty space for a "Dad Joke of the Day" on our homepage!
-We need to use axios to call the icanhazdadjoke API to get one.
+We need to use Axios to call the *icanhazdadjoke* API to get one.

-Open services/DadJokeService.js and view the comments.
+Open *services/DadJokeService.js* and view the comments.
 - Then, import axios and create an instance of it to use in your requests.
 - Next, write the request methods to hit the endpoint.
-- Finally, to get just the joke from the API response, create a config that only accepts plain text.
+- Finally, to get just the joke from the API response, create a config that only accepts plain text and pass it into the GET method.

 Go back to Home.vue.
-- Add the created() lifecycle hook to the script.
-Inside it, setup a call to the axios method we just wrote, setting the value of randomDadJoke to the response data.
+- Add the ```created``` lifecycle hook to the ```script```.
+Inside it, setup a call to the axios method we just wrote, setting the value of *randomDadJoke* to the response data.
-- Use data-binding to insert the randomDadJoke value into the em element next to "Dad Joke of the Day."
+- Use data-binding to insert the randomDadJoke value into the ```em``` element next to "Dad Joke of the Day."

 ## Bonus